Meet the team

 Head of Provision and DSL

-She studied behaviour and psychology and after studying SEMH, SEN and complex needs students in schools as part of studies, she developed a passion for supporting the mental health and wellbeing of young people and in reestablishing safety and regulation.
-She continued her studies in Drug and Alcohol counselling, Education and Training, Asessing Vocational Achievement and went on to become a Thrive practitioner.
+She studied behaviour and psychology and after studying SEMH, SEN and complex needs students in schools as part of studies, she developed a passion for supporting the mental health and wellbeing of young people and in re-establishing safety and regulation.
+She continued her studies in Drug and Alcohol counselling, Education and Training, Assessing Vocational Achievement and went on to become a Thrive practitioner.
 Most recently she has trained in trauma and Psychologically Informed Practice.

-Operations Manager and DDSL
+Finance & Operations Manager

 Jay Mills